The pay, pension, and healthcare package you were offered is a result of 40+ years

 times and in bad.
 Please don’t freeload off the dues paid by more than 95% of your

 coworkers.
-Complete a membership card today and send it to Lisa Marie Bigelow, CCSU Chapter President, Carroll Hall, Room
+Complete a membership card today and send it to Lisa Marie Bigelow, CCSU Chapter President, Davidson Hall, Room